The-Learning-And-Vision-Atelier-LAVA/Stereo-Image-SR/README.md

 ### <img src="https://raw.github.com/YingqianWang/Awesome-Stereo-Image-SR/master/Fig/Thumbnail.jpg" width="1000">
 #### With recent advances in stereo vision, dual cameras are commonly adopted in mobile phones and autonomous vehicles.
 Using the complementary information provided by binocular systems, the resolution of image pairs can be enhanced by stereo image super-resolution (SR) algorithms.
-In this repository, We present a collection of papers and datasets on stereo image SR, together with their codes and repos.
+In this repository, we present a collection of papers and datasets on stereo image SR, together with their codes and repos.
 #### This repository will be updated on a regular basis, so stay tuned~~🎉🎉🎉

 ## Datasets